-After a night out with friends, you took what felt like the safest option home and got an Uber—except during the drive to your house, the Uber driver got in a wreck.
+After a night out with friends, you took what felt like the safest option home and got a rideshare—except during the drive to your house, the Uber driver got in a wreck.

 We know there’s a lot to think about.
 Take a deep breath, and let’s go over some of the things you can expect and the steps to take next.

-Your Options as a Passenger in an Uber
+Your Options as a Passenger in a Rideshare

-If you are a passenger in an Uber, you potentially have four insurance policies available to you, depending on the facts and circumstances surrounding the wreck.
+If you are a passenger in a rideshare, you potentially have four insurance policies available to you, depending on the facts and circumstances surrounding the wreck.

-First, Uber requires its drivers to carry a $50,000/$100,000 auto insurance policy.
-So if your Uber driver got in a wreck and was the negligent driver, you can collect up to $50,000 from them for personal injuries, or $100,000 per wreck if there is more than one claimant.
+First, the rideshare companies require their drivers to carry a $50,000/$100,000 auto insurance policy.
+So if your driver got in a wreck and was the negligent driver, you can collect up to $50,000 from them for personal injuries, or $100,000 per wreck if there is more than one claimant.
 Uber as a company also carries a $1,000,000 insurance policy for passengers only.
 However, this is only a secondary policy that is not tapped into until after using the primary policy held by the Uber driver for the vehicle in which you were traveling.

-In another scenario, let’s say your Uber driver was not the negligent one in the wreck.
-Let’s say you chose to be smart and take an Uber home after a night out with friends in downtown Dallas.
-On the way home, you were stopped at a red light, sitting in the back of your Uber when, all of a sudden, a drunk driver smashed into the back of the car.
-Your Uber driver has been hit by a drunk driver with you in the back seat.
+In another scenario, you may have a rideshare home after a night out with friends.
+On the way home, you were stopped at a red light, sitting in the back of the car when, all of a sudden, a drunk driver smashed into the back of the car.
+Your rideshare driver has been hit by a drunk driver with you in the back seat.
 Now what?

 Do I Need A Lawyer?